twisted/twisted/README.rst

 .. code::

-    <derwolfe> Twisted - thank you for continuing to be fun to use and relatively easy to test 😃
+    <hawkowl> can we make this a No Acronym Zone
+    <idnar> hawkowl: an NAZ?

-For information on what's new in Twisted 16.7.0rc1, see the `NEWS <NEWS>`_ file that comes with the distribution.
+For information on what's new in Twisted 16.7.0, see the `NEWS <NEWS>`_ file that comes with the distribution.

 What is this?